clockworklabs/spacetime-docs/docs/unity/part-3.md

 At the top of the class definition add the following members:

-**Append to the top of TutorialGameManager class inside of TutorialGameManager.cs**
+**Append to the top of BitcraftMiniGameManager class inside of BitcraftMiniGameManager.cs**

 ```csharp
 // These are connection variables that are exposed on the GameManager